mavryk-network/mavryk-protocol/docs/user/node-monitoring.rst

 The config file for Loki, ``loki-local-config.yml``, can be left untouched.
 However, the Promtail config file, ``promtail-local-config.yml``, requires to be adapted to get the logs needed.
-For each Octez executable you want the logs from, you need to add a new job to the ``scrape_configs`` part of the config file.
+For each Mavkit executable you want the logs from, you need to add a new job to the ``scrape_configs`` part of the config file.
 For instance, to gather the logs from the node, you would add::

-  - job_name: octez-node
+  - job_name: mavkit-node
   static_configs:
   - targets:
       - localhost
     labels:
-      job: octez-node
+      job: mavkit-node
       __path__: /path/to/file/node-logs.log

 Note that it requires to redirect the logs from your node into a log file, ``/path/to/file/node-logs.log`` in this example.
 To do so, you can follow the guidelines from :doc:`the logging documentation <./logging>`.